Wertheimer portraits: Portraits

 The other two family portraits are held in US galleries.
 The first portrait of Flora Wertheimer in a white dress was inherited by her daughter Hylda and later came into the collection of the New Orleans Museum of Art.
 A 1908 portrait of Betty is held by the Smithsonian American Art Museum, in Washington, DC.
 All twelve portraits were reunited for an exhibition at the Jewish Museum in New York in 1999–2000.

+The relationship between Sargent and the Wertheimer family is the subject of a book by American biographer Jean Strouse, Family Romance: John Singer Sargent and the Wertheimers, published in 2024 by Farrar, Straus and Giroux.